 If your employer or the insurance company tries to claim you were hurt under one of these situations when it’s not true, contact a Forest Park workers compensation lawyer.

 Georgia Workers’ Compensation Statute of Limitations

-Typically, you have one year from the date of your injury to file a workers’ comp claim.
+Typically, you have one year from the date of your injury to file a workers’ compensation claim.
 You can file a claim by completing a WC-14 form and submitting it to the Georgia SBWC.

 If you are receiving disability benefits and become injured at work, you have two years from the date your benefits ended to file your claim.
-To file a claim for reimbursement of medical bills and mileage, you have one year from the date treatment ends to submit those bills to your employer or the workers’ comp insurance company.
+To file a claim for reimbursement of medical bills and mileage, you have one year from the date treatment ends to submit those bills to your employer or the workers’ compensation insurance company.

 Talk to a Workers’ Compensation Lawyer in Forest Park for Free